 |Bumble Bees Nesting In A Disused Wasp Nest|

-Over a number of years we have noticed these bee colonies begin to bud.
+Over some years we have noticed these bee colonies begin to bud.
 This means multiple colonies can inhabit the same loft space.

 Because tree bumble bees like to nest directly on a ceiling, the nest remains warm throughout the year and allows tree bumblebees to get a head start on the competition in the early, cold days of spring.

 What then, does this mean for us?
-Well it's very simple.
-These bees are becoming a serious stinging pest.
+Well, it's straightforward.
+These bees are becoming a severe stinging pest.
 They are far more aggressive than any other bumble bee species we know of in the UK.
 They have very large colonies, capable of swarming perceived threats, and we had a builder today who was attacked whilst up on scaffolding.
 He was stung on the head!

 Also alarming is the bees always seem to go for the face.
 Wasps seem happy to target any part of the body, but tree bumble bees seem to go straight for the face and eyes.

 So what's the answer?
 Well if you can avoid killing them - all well and good.
 If you need to treat them, then height issues immediately arise, and they are terrible little insects to eliminate.